 Todd Coates from Montana, USA

 Todd comes to us from Montana and is returning for his 4th year competing.
 Todd does several types of art including chainsaw carvings, bronze sculptures, pencil, painting, pen and ink drawings.
 He has sold his chainsaw carvings to people from all around the world.
 His carvings range from 1 foot to his largest piece of 43 feet tall.
 Todd has been carving for over 25 years and he has carved most every type of wildlife out there.
+He likes chainsaw art with wood because it is outdoors, and he enjoys a challenge of competing against some of the best carvers in the world.

 Jeff May from Idaho, USA